Christening your pet is perhaps an equally daunting process as naming your child.

 Male Husky Dog Names

-The name literally refers to a lightning bolt, which represents speed and boldness.
+The name refers to a lightning bolt, which represents speed and boldness.

 This name is suited for a personality that is brazen, outgoing, and exceptionally energetic.